-You, as managers, are in a perfect position to make things change.
-This guide has been written to help you by discussing possible difficulties and ways to overcome them.
-It will help you evaluate your residence to see how well it does in fulfilling the promise of assisted living.
+You are in a perfect position to make changes that will improve your residents' experiences and the attractiveness of your community to prospective residents.
+This guide has been written to help you by discussing potential challenges and ways to overcome them.
+It will help you evaluate your residence to see how well it fulfills the promise of assisted living for residents.
 And, if you find that your residence does not fully do this, this guide will help you analyze why and identify ways to do so.
-This guide has worked with others.
-Listen to comments from managers who actually used this booklet in their residences:
+This guide has worked for others.

+Following are comments from managers who used this booklet in their residences: